BlackLine (NASDAQ:BL) Updates FY 2022 Earnings Guidance

-BlackLine (NASDAQ:BL – Get Rating) last announced its earnings results on Thursday, August 4th.
-The technology company reported $0.07 earnings per share for the quarter, beating the consensus estimate of $0.01 by $0.06.
+BlackLine (NASDAQ:BL – Get Rating) last issued its quarterly earnings data on Thursday, August 4th.
+The technology company reported $0.07 earnings per share for the quarter, topping analysts’ consensus estimates of $0.01 by $0.06.
+The firm had revenue of $128.48 million during the quarter, compared to analysts’ expectations of $126.54 million.
 BlackLine had a negative return on equity of 22.04% and a negative net margin of 15.09%.
-The company had revenue of $128.48 million for the quarter, compared to the consensus estimate of $126.54 million.
-During the same period last year, the business posted ($0.08) EPS.
-The company’s revenue was up 25.8% on a year-over-year basis.
-Analysts predict that BlackLine will post -0.85 earnings per share for the current fiscal year.
+The firm’s quarterly revenue was up 25.8% on a year-over-year basis.
+During the same period in the prior year, the business posted ($0.08) EPS.
+Equities analysts predict that BlackLine will post -0.81 earnings per share for the current fiscal year.

 Analyst Ratings Changes

-In other news, Director Thomas Unterman sold 500 shares of the company’s stock in a transaction on Monday, August 1st.
-The stock was sold at an average price of $62.42, for a total value of $31,210.00.
-Following the sale, the director now directly owns 50,589 shares in the company, valued at $3,157,765.38.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this hyperlink.
-In other news, CTO Peter Hirsch sold 2,592 shares of the company’s stock in a transaction on Monday, May 23rd.
-The stock was sold at an average price of $71.77, for a total value of $186,027.84.
-Following the sale, the chief technology officer now directly owns 38,391 shares in the company, valued at $2,755,322.07.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this hyperlink.
-Also, Director Thomas Unterman sold 500 shares of the company’s stock in a transaction on Monday, August 1st.
-The shares were sold at an average price of $62.42, for a total value of $31,210.00.
-Following the completion of the sale, the director now owns 50,589 shares in the company, valued at $3,157,765.38.
+In other BlackLine news, Director Thomas Unterman sold 500 shares of the company’s stock in a transaction on Wednesday, June 1st.
+The stock was sold at an average price of $73.70, for a total transaction of $36,850.00.
+Following the transaction, the director now directly owns 49,668 shares in the company, valued at $3,660,531.60.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+In related news, Director Thomas Unterman sold 500 shares of BlackLine stock in a transaction on Wednesday, June 1st.
+The stock was sold at an average price of $73.70, for a total value of $36,850.00.
+Following the completion of the transaction, the director now directly owns 49,668 shares in the company, valued at $3,660,531.60.
+The transaction was disclosed in a document filed with the SEC, which is available at the SEC website.
+Also, CTO Peter Hirsch sold 2,592 shares of the firm’s stock in a transaction on Monday, May 23rd.
+The shares were sold at an average price of $71.77, for a total transaction of $186,027.84.
+Following the completion of the sale, the chief technology officer now owns 38,391 shares in the company, valued at $2,755,322.07.
 The disclosure for this sale can be found here.
-Over the last ninety days, insiders have sold 4,092 shares of company stock worth $287,268.
-9.71% of the stock is owned by corporate insiders.
+In the last quarter, insiders sold 4,092 shares of company stock valued at $287,268.
+Company insiders own 9.71% of the company’s stock.

-Several institutional investors and hedge funds have recently made changes to their positions in the stock.
-Advisors Asset Management Inc. lifted its position in BlackLine by 43.1% during the first quarter.
-Advisors Asset Management Inc. now owns 1,950 shares of the technology company’s stock worth $143,000 after buying an additional 587 shares during the period.
-Mackenzie Financial Corp lifted its position in BlackLine by 12.1% during the first quarter.
-Mackenzie Financial Corp now owns 3,069 shares of the technology company’s stock worth $225,000 after buying an additional 331 shares during the period.
-Captrust Financial Advisors lifted its position in BlackLine by 20.8% during the first quarter.
-Captrust Financial Advisors now owns 3,687 shares of the technology company’s stock worth $270,000 after buying an additional 636 shares during the period.
-Atria Wealth Solutions Inc. purchased a new position in BlackLine during the first quarter worth about $319,000.
-Finally, Cambridge Investment Research Advisors Inc. lifted its position in BlackLine by 14.7% during the first quarter.
-Cambridge Investment Research Advisors Inc. now owns 5,251 shares of the technology company’s stock worth $384,000 after buying an additional 673 shares during the period.
+Several hedge funds and other institutional investors have recently made changes to their positions in the business.
+Advisors Asset Management Inc. lifted its position in BlackLine by 43.1% during the 1st quarter.
+Advisors Asset Management Inc. now owns 1,950 shares of the technology company’s stock worth $143,000 after acquiring an additional 587 shares during the period.
+Mackenzie Financial Corp lifted its holdings in shares of BlackLine by 12.1% during the 1st quarter.
+Mackenzie Financial Corp now owns 3,069 shares of the technology company’s stock worth $225,000 after acquiring an additional 331 shares during the period.
+Captrust Financial Advisors lifted its stake in shares of BlackLine by 20.8% in the 1st quarter.
+Captrust Financial Advisors now owns 3,687 shares of the technology company’s stock valued at $270,000 after purchasing an additional 636 shares in the last quarter.
+Atria Wealth Solutions Inc. acquired a new stake in BlackLine during the 1st quarter worth approximately $319,000.
+Finally, Cambridge Investment Research Advisors Inc. raised its holdings in BlackLine by 14.7% in the first quarter.
+Cambridge Investment Research Advisors Inc. now owns 5,251 shares of the technology company’s stock valued at $384,000 after buying an additional 673 shares during the period.

 BlackLine Company Profile